Syedhifz/CARTP-cheatsheet/Authenticated-enumeration.md

 BLOOD HOUND GUI
 Please find the GUI in the below path.
 CLick on the application to open the GUI creds = neo4j:BloodHound
+Find the zip path from powershell and upload it.

 C:\AzAD\Tools\BloodHound-win32-x64\BloodHound-win32-x64
 ```